Crappie Vs Bluegill – What’s the Difference?

 Size

 They are both members of the sunfish family and are found in lakes, ponds, rivers, and streams.
 Their diet is rich in smaller fish and aquatic insects.
-Crappie’s meat is sweet and tender, while bluegill’s are more challenging to fillet.
+Crappie’s meat is sweet and tender, while bluegill’s is more challenging to fillet.
 Both are delicious to eat, and fishing for them can be a rewarding experience for kids.

-Crappie and bluegill have similar bodies, but they differ greatly in their mouth structure.
+Crappies and bluegill have similar bodies, but they differ greatly in their mouth structure.
 Crappie’s mouth is bigger and more paper-lipped, while bluegill’s mouths are more aligned, and both have more kiss-shaped teeth.
 This helps to distinguish them from each other when they bite the bait.
 However, bluegills can be larger, which makes them better for catching smaller fish.

 Best fishing methods for crappie and bluegill